Saxe-Coburg and Gotha: History

 The Duchy of Saxe-Coburg and Gotha received on 3 May 1852 a national constitution, which had taken substantial parts of the fundamental rights from the Constitution of the National Assembly in Frankfurt.
 It also joined the German Zollverein in 1834, the North German Confederation in 1866 and the German Empire in 1871.
 At the Bundesrat in Berlin, where it had a seat, it kept its agents but, since 1913, like most of the other Thuringian states, it had to defer to the Grand Duchy of Saxe-Meiningen for the representation.

 Ernest I died in 1844.
 His elder son and successor, Ernest II, ruled until his own death in 1893.
 Because he had died childless, the throne of the two duchies would have passed to his late brother Prince Albert's male descendants.
 But Prince Albert was the husband of Queen Victoria of the United Kingdom and his eldest son, Edward, the Prince of Wales, was already her heir apparent.
 Besides, he was prohibited by the Constitutions of both duchies from inheriting the throne if there were other eligible male heirs.
 But he had already renounced his claim in favour of his next brother, Prince Alfred, Duke of Edinburgh.
 So Alfred became the next Duke of Saxe-Coburg and Gotha.

 Alfred's only son, also named Alfred, died in 1899, so when Duke Alfred died in 1900 he was succeeded by his nephew the Duke of Albany, the 16-year-old son of Queen Victoria's youngest son, Leopold, as Duke Alfred's next brother Prince Arthur, Duke of Connaught and his son Prince Arthur of Connaught had renounced their own claims to the succession.
 Reigning as Duke Carl Eduard, Charles Edward, because of his age, began under the Regency of Prince Ernst von Hohenlohe-Langenburg until he came of age in 1905.
 The new Duke also continued to use his British title, the Duke of Albany.
 But, because he chose to side with the Germans against the British in the First World War, he was stripped of his British titles in 1919.

-After the November Revolution ended the monarchy in 1918, the two duchies became two different and independent states, the Free State of Coburg, and the Republic of Gotha, later renamed the Free State of Gotha.
-Their leaders believed, however, that their new countries were not economically viable, so they began to search for possible mergers.
-Eventually, a referendum was held on 30 November 1919 and the decision was made.
-On 1 May 1920, the Free State of Gotha merged with the new State of Thuringia, and the Free State of Coburg followed two months later, on 1 July 1920, by uniting with the Free State of Bavaria.
+After the November Revolution ended the monarchy in 1918, the Duchy became two independent states, the Free State of Coburg and the Free State of Saxe-Gotha.
+Their leaders believed, however, that their new states were too small to be economically viable.
+On 1 May 1920, the Free State of Gotha became part of the new State of Thuringia.
+Following a referendum in the Free State of Coburg on 30 November 1919, it united with the Free State of Bavaria on 1 July 1920.